EMERGENCY ACTION PLAN (EAP)

 EAP Prepared by: Cayla M. Wiita

-As a building occupant, you should be familiar with the Emergency Action Plan (EAP).
+As a building occupant, you should be familiar with your building's Emergency Action Plan (EAP).
 Read it carefully.
-If you have any questions consult your supervisor or Environmental Health, Safety, and Risk Management
+If you have any questions consult your supervisor or the Office of Emergency Management (OEM), at 907-474-5284, UAF-OEM@alaska.edu, or visit the website at https://uaf.edu/oem/.

 Keep the following in mind as you read through the EAP.